 Get to bed on time the night before!
 Try to get a good night's

-sleep — even if you're so excited
+sleep — even if you're so

-you sleep right through it!
+in case you sleep right through it!

 On the big day, eat breakfast and be brave.Breakfast

 might seem skippable if you're in a major hurry, but don't cut it out.
 You'll feel

 terrible by mid-morning, just when you need your energy and brain power to navigate